KoRORland/ipa-idrange-analysis-tool/README.md

 ### RID base selection

 Default IPA local IDrange has RID bases of `base_rid = 1000` and `secondary_base_rid = 100000000`.

 The tool will try to propose the RID bases in same logic:
 ```
 base_rid =  last base_rid + last range size + offset
 secondary_base_rid = last secondary_base_rid + last range size + offset
 ```
-Offset is used to offer the ability to extend already existing ranges in the future, by the number of IDS no bigger than the offset.
-It is a tunable parameter (`--ridoffset INT`).

-If this fails for any reason, the tool will fall back to this logic:
+If this fails for any reason, the tool will fall back to finding biggest RID number occupied and setting it's base after that number:
 ```
 base_rid = biggest RID of any kind + offset
 secondary_base_rid =  biggest RID of any kind, including already proposed base_rid, + offset
 ```
 If both logics failed, it is likely due to constraints violation - either we are going over 2^31, which is reserved for SubID RIDs, or we have some unforeseen overlaps.
 In this case, the script will put out the bases it tried and failed, and will continue without proposing a valid bases.

+The offset here is used to offer the ability to extend already existing ranges in the future, by the number of IDs no bigger than the offset.
+It is a tunable parameter (`--ridoffset INT`).
+Once the RID base is chosen, and some of the IDs get their RIDs, you can't really change RID bases anymore, so choose this parameter with caution.

 ### IDranges propositions